dmedeiros1/Performance_Training_Optimizator/README.md

 - carbohydrate ingestion per week (g/kg),
 - protein ingestion per week (g/kg).

-We will then add the results, which will be the Performance Improvement in milliseconds.
+We will then add the results, which will be the observed Performance Improvement in milliseconds.
 The Performance Improvement is how much an athlete managed to improve his/her time after that specific training (inputs).

 Finally we will use linear regression to understand what inputs/variables impacted the Performance the most for that specific track/circuit (obtain the model´s coefficients).